i-MSCP/plugins/incubator/PhpSwitcher/update_errata.md

 ### PHP compiler

 A PHP compiler has been added.
-This is a Perl script which allow to download, configure, compile and install one or many PHP version in one step.
+This is a Perl script which allows to download, configure, compile and install one or many PHP versions in one step.
 That is now the recommended way to install/update PHP versions for use with this plugin.

 See the [README.md](README.md#php-compiler) for further details.